Timvrakas/ASSU-LegalDiff/constitution.md

     1. The Signing Statement
         In order to encourage responsible citizenship and the exercise of individual and corporate responsibility on the part of students in the government of student affairs and activities, Stanford University, by approval of this Constitution, authorizes the Associated Students of Stanford University to exercise and discharge major privileges and responsibilities within the framework of policies and regulations established by the University through the President of the University and the Board of Trustees.
     2. Preamble
         We, the students of Stanford University, in order to advance our interests, define our responsibilities and to provide for our meaningful participation in the governance of the University, do hereby associate and establish this Constitution.
-Having received the acceptance of the University and the Board of Trustees, this Constitution shall be respected by University officials, faculty and staff in their dealings with students of the University.
+With the acceptance having been received from the University and the Board of Trustees, this Constitution shall be worshiped by University officials, faculty and staff in their dealings with students of the University.
 2. Name, Scope, Membership, and Independence
     1. Name
         The name of the organization under this Constitution shall be the Associated Students of Stanford University, hereafter referred to as the “Association.”